 High risk- those who have had anaphylaxis (life threatening allergic reaction), recurrent reactions to penicillins, positive testing, or multiple allergies to drugs related to penicillins

 Evaluation by one of our board certified allergists can help identify people who truly have penicillin allergy.
-Here at Allergy Asthma Food Allergy Centers of St. Louis, we can help determine whether or not you or a loved one are truly allergic to penicillin through penicillin testing and or office based challenges to penicillin antibiotics.
+Here at Allergy Asthma Food Allergy Centers, we can help determine whether or not you or a loved one are truly allergic to penicillin through penicillin testing and or office based challenges to penicillin antibiotics.
 Contact our office to schedule an appointment.

 Allergists have suspected for years that early introduction of foods likely decreases the development of food allergies.
 The LEAP (Learning Early About Peanut Allergy) study published in the New England Journal of Medicine in February 2015, definitively showed that early introduction and regular consumption of peanut (approximately 2 teaspoons of peanut butter 3 days per week) dramatically decreases the risk of developing peanut allergy by about 80%.
 Since the study was published, new guidelines were also released with the following recommendations: